lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 For construction of the Mapping data key see: [LSP2 ERC725Y JSON Schema > `keyType = Mapping`][LSP2#mapping]

 #### LSP8MetadataBaseURI

+The base URI for the LSP8 tokenIds metadata.<br>
+To access the metadata of a token, we need to create a URL following this pattern: `{LSP8MetadataBaseURI}{tokenId}`

+⚠️ TokenIds need to be in lowercase (even for the tokenId type `address`)

 - TokenId type `uint256`<br>
 e.g. `http://mybase.uri/1234`